prayerslayer/js.spec/README.md

 # Installation

     npm install js.spec

-For a quick usage example see [example.js](example.js).
-Otherwise please refer to the documentation.
+This will install the current version.
+A preview of the next major is available as `js.spec@next`.

 # Implementation Status

 The 0.0.x published versions should be seen as developer previews.
 Code may or may not work.
-API may or may not witness breaking changes (it will).
+API may or may not witness breaking changes.

 * Specs
   * ✅ Primitives